 Shocks and Struts

-Your vehicle's shocks and struts help to control impact and cushion your ride as your vehicle drives over bumps and potholes.
+Your vehicle's shocks and struts help to control impact, cushion and control your ride as your vehicle drives over bumps and potholes.
 For that reason, it is also an integral component of your vehicle's steering system.
-You should have your shocks an struts looked at by a professional about every 50,000 miles.
-If you start to notice problems that could be related to your shocks and/or struts, you should have them looked at sooner rather than later.
+You should have your shocks and struts looked at by a professional about every 45,000-50,000 miles.
+If you start to notice problems that could be related to your shocks and/or struts, you should have them checked sooner rather than later.

 Engine Coolant / Antifreeze Flush